 As explained in Note 15, in March 2018 the Government of Bermuda passed the Municipalities Amendment Act which announced changes to the Act, and on March 13, 2019 the Municipal Reform Act 2019 (the "Reform Act") was passed in the Bermuda House of Assembly but was defeated in the Senate on March 22, 2019.
 In July 2020, the Government of Bermuda announced that it intends to continue with the proposed implementation of the Reform Act or similar new legislation.
-In March 2019 the Corporation filed a court case with the Bermuda Supreme Court on the basis that prior amendment acts, and the proposed Reform Act infringe upon the Constitutional rights of the Corporation.
+In March 2019 the Corporation filed a court case with the Bermuda Supreme Court on the basis that prior amendment acts, and the proposed Reform Act infringe upon the constitutional rights of the Corporation.
 The Supreme Court rejected that claim in a judgement handed down on March 31, 2021.
-Whilst the legislation may impact the legal form of the entity, the activities of the Corporation are unlikely to be altered.
-On that basis, management of the Corporation does not consider the matters relating to the potential amendments to the legislation to result in a material uncertainty related to going concern.